-Do you ever feel unsure about what content to create and share?
+Do you ever feel unsure about what content to create and share or how to choose content marketing topics?
 Do you find it hard to keep a constant stream of ideas flowing?
-It can get difficult and exhausting when you constantly have to think about new content that your audience craves.
-Do not fret, we’ve all been there!
+It can get complicated and exhausting when you constantly have to think about new content that your audience craves.
+Do not fret; we’ve all been there!
 There will come a time when we start running out of ideas, but it’s not the end of the world.
 Pause for a moment, take a step back, and re-evaluate your content marketing strategy before moving forward again.

 Documenting Your Content Strategy

-If you’re feeling stuck, here are 4 tips for choosing the right topics for your Content Marketing Strategy:
+Which strategy will help you choose a topic?
+If you’re feeling stuck, here are five content marketing tips for choosing the right topics for your Content Marketing Strategy:

-Choosing the right topics and setting the right goals for your content starts with setting a strong foundation and gaining a solid understanding of your organizational goals.
+Choosing the suitable content marketing topics and setting the right goals for your content starts with establishing a strong foundation and gaining a solid understanding of your organizational goals.
 Why do you have a content marketing strategy in the first place?
-For many B2B and B2C companies and brands, the leading organizational goals could be lead generation, increasing brand awareness, driving engagement, you name it.
+For many B2B and B2C companies and brands, the leading organizational goals could be lead generation, increasing brand awareness, and driving engagement, you name it.
 This is a good starting point, and depending on the goals and needs of your particular organization, various types of content marketing are available to choose from.

-Asking your audience is another tip to help you choose the right topics for your content.
-At the end of the day, your audience are the people engaging with your content, so it’s important to know what type of content they are craving want to see.
+Asking your audience is another tip to help you choose the right content marketing topics.
+At the end of the day, your audience is the people engaging with your content, so it’s important to know what type of content they are craving and want to see.

 There are multiple ways you can go about this.
 It can be as simple as setting up a poll or posting a question on one of your social media channels.
 Ask your followers what type of content they want to see and leave room for open-ended replies.